jnwatson/py-lmdb/docs/index.rst

 LMDB is a tiny database with some excellent properties:

-* Ordered-map interface (keys are always sorted)
+* Ordered map interface (keys are always sorted)
-* Reader/writer transactions: readers don't block writers and writers don't block readers.
+* Reader/writer transactions: readers don't block writers, writers don't block readers.
 Each environment supports one concurrent write transaction.
 * Read transactions are extremely cheap.
 * Environments may be opened by multiple processes on the same host, making it ideal for working around Python's `GIL